Trump Gets His Royal Hello Without Offending Anyone

 Despite the warm weather, there was no reprise of an unfortunate incident over the weekend when troops wearing the traditional bearskin hats practicing for the ceremonial marking of the queen’s birthday, the trooping of the color, fainted on Horseguard’s Parade.

-The president and his family were then due to have a private lunch with the queen and Prince Harry (whose wife, Meghan Markle, he recently called “nasty” on tape and then tried to deny it) before being taken to see a special exhibition of artworks with historical significance to the U.S. from the queen’s collection.
+The president and his family then had a private lunch with the queen and Prince Harry (whose wife, Meghan Markle, he recently called “nasty” on tape and then tried to deny it) before being taken to see a special exhibition of artworks with historical significance to the U.S. from the queen’s collection in the Buckingham Palace picture gallery.

+The queen personally led Trump and his wife around the exhibition, and Harry was seen chatting with Trump’s daughter Ivanka.

-Later, Trump was due to visit Westminster Abbey before taking tea with Charles, followed by a banquet at Buckingham Palace this evening, before which Trump is due to make a speech.
+Trump was then due to visit Westminster Abbey before taking tea with Charles, followed by a banquet at Buckingham Palace this evening, before which Trump is due to make a speech.

 That’s right, a speech.
 The suspense is killing us.